 - If you'd like to decorate with frosting and serve as a cookie cake, allow cookie to cool completely before adding frosting.

 - To make individual cookies instead: chill dough for 1 hour in the refrigerator.
-Roll into 1 inch balls (or use a medium cookie scoop) and bake on a parchment lined baking sheet at 350 degrees Fahrenheit for 9-11 minutes.
+Roll into 1 inch balls (or use a medium cookie scoop) and bake on a parchment lined baking sheet at 350 degrees Fahrenheit for about 9-11 minutes.
 This recipe makes 18 individual cookies.

 - Be sure to check out my 10 tips for baking cookies, based on reader comments and questions!